emberjs/ember-mocha/README.md

 setResolver(resolver);
 ```

-If you want to use a differnt resolver in a particular test suite, you can also
+If you want to use a different resolver in a particular test suite, you can also
-call `setResolver` in the `beforeEach` callback of your test modules.
+call `setResolver(myResolver)` in the `beforeEach` callback of your test modules.

 ### Setup Tests